EDGENortheastern/owain_summative/README.md

 ![Image of Figma prototype 1](https://github.com/EDGENortheastern/owain_summative/blob/e91f25ff9e220dc7190a7ba37ad145b23ccf43fd/Wire%20frame%20-%20summative%201%20assignment.png)

 Initially the data included on the charts was unknown as the data hadnt yet been analysed, but by creating an early prototype of what charts should be included it gave an early structure to the final product as well as a structure for which charts I should be aiming to make when looking at how the columns correlate to each other.
 After the analysis of the data was done a second protoype, also created in figma, was produced.
 The second version included what each chart would be showing and added some extra context to the various frames, this added detail should make the creation of the charts much easier.
 In addition the contents of the readme cells was added and some extra aspects such as cleaning the data and also the exact type of charts as for example the box plot was turned into a boxenplot with  a striplot overlayed.
+Finally, the analysis of the data revealed that it wouldnt be possible to do a time series with the avaiable data and so that section was removed.

 ![Image of Figma prototype 2](https://github.com/EDGENortheastern/owain_summative/blob/b1cb2a9f3b09a596aedd1378b3906843f599b995/Wire%20frame%20-%20summative%201%20assignment%20(Copy).png)